mattlovaglio/mattlovaglio.github.io/_posts/2015-03-27-Making-Embedded-Content-Responsive-In-Jekyll-Posts.md

 {% endhighlight %}

 You might not want to use `.video-container` as a class name, because it's extremely broad.
-It is possible that the framework or css you're using/authoring may already have this class name reserved for other things.
+It's possible that the framework or css you're using may already have this class name reserved for other things.
 Consider using something more appropriate to your taste.

 **Here's the results:**